siobhain/ccdshop/README.md

 13. Run "python3 manage.py createsuperuser" to create a super/admin user
 14. Start the application by running `python3 manage.py runserver`

-## Heroku
-This project can be deployed to Heroku with the following steps:
-1. Create an account on [Heroku](https://www.heroku.com/)
+To deploy project on Heroku
+1. You will need accounts on [Heroku](https://www.heroku.com/), [Stripe](https://dashboard.stripe.com/) & [AWS](https://portal.aws.amazon.com/billing/signup#/start/email) & a database.
-2. Create an app, give it a name for example myshop, and select a reg
+2. Create a new app on/heroku, give it a name for example myshop, and select your region
-3. Create a Database for example I used Elephant SQL
+3. Create a Database for example I used Elephant SQL or you can use Heroku Postgres
-- Create a new Heroku app
-- Connect the db to local development server
+  - Connect the db to Heroku app
-- ConfirmD DB is connected
+  - Confirm DB is connected
-- eploy with debug off & disable collect static
-- upload media to s3 & grant public access
+4. Upload static and media files to AWS s3 & grant public access
-- create new stripe webhook endpoint (url for heroku app)
+5. Create new stripe webhook endpoint (url for heroku app)
-- reveal and add webhook signing secret to heroku config vars matching var names in settings.pyion

-3. Under resources search for postgres, and add a Postgres database to the app
-4. Note the DATABASE_URL, this needs to be set as an environment variable in Heroku and your local environment variables
-5. Create a Procfile with the text: web: gunicorn myshop.wsgi
-6. Add your production environment variables (env.py) to Heroku's Config Vars
+6. Add these production environment variables (env.py) to Heroku's Config Vars
-7. In the settings.py ensure the connection is to the Heroku postgres database
-8. Ensure debug is set to false in the settings.py file
-9. Add 'localhost/127.0.0.1', and 'myshop.herokuapp.com' to the ALLOWED_HOSTS variable in settings.py
-10. Run "python3 manage.py showmigrations" to check the status of the migrations
-11. Run "python3 manage.py migrate" to migrate the database
-12. Run "python3 manage.py createsuperuser" to create a super/admin user
-13. Connect the app to GitHub, and enable automatic deploys from main
-14. Click deploy to deploy your application to Heroku for the first time
+  - USE_AWS (set to True to use AWS)
+  - AWS_ACCESS_KEY_ID (for access to AWS)
+  - AWS_SECRET_ACCESS_KEY (for access to AWS)
+  - SECRET_KEY: (Your secret key)
+  - DATABASE_URL: (example Elephant DQL)
+  - EMAIL_HOST_USER: (email address)
+  - EMAIL_HOST_PASS: (email app password)
+  - STRIPE_PUBLIC_KEY (Stripes public key)
+  - STRIPE_SECRET_KEY (Stripes secret key)
+  - STRIPE_WH_SECRET (Stripes Web Hook secret key)
+7. On the Heroku deploy tab, Connect to GitHub & search for `siobhain/ccdshop`` repository Select Manual deploy and choose the main branch, Click Deploy & watch build logs to ensure deployed ok

 ### Credits